xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 }
 ```

-# LinkedList Basics
+# Linked List Basics

 ## Add to tail

-Adding to tail of a LinkedList of size N is an O(N) operation because you have to traverse the entire LinkedList to the end.
-We can create a LinkedList manually by keep adding to the tail:
+Adding to tail of a linked list of size N is an O(N) operation because you have to traverse the entire linked list to the end.
+We can create a linked list manually by keep adding to the tail:

 ```javascript
 let l = new ListNode(1)